 In addition to improving digital privacy, a VPN can enhance online security by providing additional protection against malware and phishing attacks.
 Some VPN providers also offer features such as ad-blocking and tracker blocking, which can help to improve online privacy further.

-Businesses can also benefit from a VPN, particularly for remote workers who may need to access company resources and data outside the office.
-A VPN can provide a secure and private connection for remote workers, helping to protect sensitive business information from potential cyber threats.
+Businesses can also benefit from a VPN, particularly for remote workers.
+These individuals may need to access company resources and data from outside the office.
+A VPN can provide a secure and private connection for remote workers.
+Ultimately, it helps protect sensitive business information from potential cyber threats.

 Examples of Notable PDPA Malaysia Violations

 While data privacy laws in Malaysia are quite stringent, cybersecurity incidents often intrude.
-There have been several incidents over the years where Malaysians have lost control over their personal data through service providers' fault.
+Several incidents have occurred over the years where Malaysians have lost control over their data through service providers' faults.

 Here are some examples;